 - ERM 604: Methods of Educational Research

 In addition, students select 9 credits of graduate-level supporting courses.
 These courses can be from within HED or from other departments.
 Typically offered supporting courses in HED include Academic Advising and Retention, Women in Higher Education, Career Services in Higher Education, and Budgeting and Finance in Student Affairs.
 Students also frequently draw upon Peace and Conflict Studies, Educational Leadership and Cultural Foundations, Women and Gender Studies, African American Studies, African American & African Diaspora Studies, and Counseling & Educational Development for supporting courses.

 Minimum Program Requirements

-Successful applicants to the program typically have a 3.2 or higher undergraduate GPA, scores in the high 140s or above on both sections of the GRE, scores of 4 or higher on the GRE Writing Test, and prior related experiences.
+Successful applicants to the program typically have a 3.2 or higher undergraduate GPA, and prior related experiences.
+SAAHE no longer requires GRE scores as part of its application process; however, if applicants have taken the GREs and wish to submit their scores, they may do so but this will not impact admissions decisions.
 These experiences frequently include serving as a resident assistant, orientation leader, campus tour guide or ambassador, peer advisor, student government leader, or student organization leader.

 The M.Ed. in Higher Education (Student Affairs Administration in Higher Education) program, in collaboration with LEARN’s Gender Diversity Working Group, is committed to affirming the lives of and promoting social justice for Trans and Non-Binary people.
 We have created a comprehensive toolkit to support gender diverse students, located here: go.uncg.edu/genderdiversitytoolkit